Keith Young

 Keith Downes Young (12 September 1848 - 1 December 1929) was an English architect best known for designing hospitals and school sanatoria.

 Biography

-Young was born in King's Road, Richmond, Surrey on 12 September 1848.
+Keith Downes Young was born in King's Road, Richmond, Surrey on 12 September 1848.
 He attended Tonbridge School, after which, in 1865, he was articled to his father, George Adam Young.
 He studied at South Kensington School of Art and the Architectural Association.

 He commenced independent practice in London in 1871 and entered into partnership with his father the following year.
 By 1886 he had entered into partnership with the church architect, Henry Hall, and their practice acquired a reputation for designing hospitals and school sanatoria.
+The partnership of Young and Hall was considered to be the pre-eminent British architects in the designing of hospitals.
+By 1922 sixteen hospitals had been built to their designs and over thirty-five others had been remodelled and rebuilt under their direction.

 Young practiced for over fifty years, advising on approximately forty hospitals, either as new buildings or alterations, including the Middlesex Hospital, the Royal Eye Hospital, the Hospital for Epilepsy and Paralysis, the Chelsea Hospital for Women and Guy's Hospital Medical School.
+Young held long-term positions as architect to the London Fever Hospital and the Middlesex Hospital.
+He was also appointed as Honorary Architect to the Royal Eye Hospital.

-He died on 1 December 1929 and was buried on the eastern side of Highgate Cemetery.
+Keith Downes Young died on 1 December 1929 and was buried on the eastern side of Highgate Cemetery.